MEng Civil Engineering

 - Tariff points: 120

-If you have HND or FdSc qualifications in closely related subjects, you may be able to join the course in the second year.
+If you have HND or FdSc qualifications in closely related subjects, you may be able to join the course in the Year two.
 If you have an HNC or other cognate qualifications, you may be credited with individual modules, which will shorten the course for you.